As a copywriter and editor, I frequently encounter English spellings that differ from what I’m accustomed to.

 Words ending in ‘re’ such as centre (Canada/UK) are ‘er’ in America as center.
 But over the years, I’ve defaulted to center.

 It’s a grey, cloudy day if you’re reading the weather in the UK/Canada and a gray one if in America.
-(And this one I have to look up, as keep forgetting the Canadian way!)
+This is one I always have to double-check, as I tend to forget the Canadian spelling.

 “Cheque, please!” is the common spelling in Canada/UK whereas “Check, please!” in America.
 Speaking of check, here is an extensive list of American and British spelling differences that you can, err, check.